 IND Enabling Studies: The Complete Guide to Preclinical Requirements

-IND enabling studies are the set of preclinical toxicology, pharmacology, and pharmacokinetic studies required by FDA before sponsors can initiate first-in-human clinical trials.
+- IND enabling studies are the set of preclinical toxicology, pharmacology, and pharmacokinetic studies required by FDA before sponsors can initiate first-in-human clinical trials.
 These nonclinical studies establish the safety profile and starting dose for investigational drugs, forming the foundation of the Investigational New Drug (IND) application.
+For the complete FDA drug approval timeline from IND through NDA, see our dedicated guide.

 - The specific toxicology studies required for IND-enabling programs